 Mage Armor 5e

 Mage Armor is a straightforward buff spell that essentially changes the way the target calculates their AC so long as they aren’t wearing armor.
-It’s a life-saver for casters who can’t put on armor without suffering serious consequences.
+It’s a lifesaver for casters who can’t put on armor without suffering serious consequences.
 Let’s go over some common points of confusion surrounding Mage Armor and discuss its utility throughout a campaign.

-What Does Mage Armor Do in 5e?
+How Does Mage Armor Work in 5e?

-Mage Armor changes the target’s AC calculation to (13 + Dexterity mofidier) from (10 + Dexterity modifier) as long as they aren’t wearing armor.
+Mage Armor changes the target’s AC calculation to (13 + Dexterity modifier) from (10 + Dexterity modifier) as long as they aren’t wearing armor.
 Note that the target can wear a shield and still gain Mage Armor’s effect.

 Mage Armor lasts for 8 hours, doesn’t require concentration, and significantly reduces an unarmored player’s chance of getting hit.

-How Do I Use Mage Armor in 5e?
+How to Use Mage Armor in 5e

 To use Mage Armor to its best potential in 5e: